 |Turning Circle - Kerb to Kerb:||9.7|

-In third generation form, Fiat's Panda aims at being all the car some buyers will ever need.
-It's larger where it matters, yet still small enough for its urban purpose.
-It's more efficient, yet can offer surprising reserves of performance.
+Fiat's Panda aims at being all the car some buyers will ever need.
+It's large where it matters, yet still small enough for its urban purpose.
+It's more efficient - especially in its latest 1.0-litre mild hybrid form - yet can offer surprising reserves of performance.
 And you can make it high-tech - or specify one that's super-affordable.
 The Italians have always done this kind of thing very well.
 They still do.

 Almost every car you can think of on the market can be pigeonholed into a specific market segment.
 And even if it can't be, it's likely to appeal to a very specific group of customers.
-The Panda's different.
+The Fiat Panda's different.
 Though sized and priced as a little citycar, it's so versatile and class-less that it can really function as.... well, almost anything you want.
 Depending on the flavour you choose, it's a design as suited to city living as it is to the needs of a mountaintop farmer.
 It can be a hot hatch - or eco-conscious transport for Friends of the Earth.
 It can be a second vehicle for older empty-nesters.
 Or the sole car for a rural family.
 Less a citycar.
 More an 'essential' car, it is, in the words of one top Fiat executive 'the official car for doing whatever the hell you like'.
 This is the Italian brand at its very best.
-This MK2 design dates back to 2003, but other small cars are only just getting round to matching its astonishing efficiency of space.
-And just as they do, along comes this MK3 model, longer, wider, taller, more efficient and in every way cleverer than before.
+A modern-era MK2 Panda design was launched back in 2003 to replace a first generation model that sold for over twenty years from 1980.
+The MK3 design we've got here was originally launched back in 2011, but in early 2020 was significantly updated with the option of 1.0-litre mild hybrid power; it's this improved Panda that we're going to take a look at here.
 Functional, solid, intelligent and free spirited, it's still, we're told, a car that thinks outside the box.
 Let's try it.

-There's was something of a feeling of tiny MPV about the previous generation version of this car.
-There still is.
-It remains a tall car, with a vertical tail, a five-door-only shape and a large glass area, bigger than before (slightly longer, wider and taller) but sat upon the same wheelbase, so the roadway footprint remains basically unaltered.
-As for the friendly new look, it's based upon what Fiat's designers call 'a squarical' theme, rounded rectangles in vogue everywhere from the headlamps to the front air intake, from the wheelarches to that trademark extra third rearward side window.
+There's was something of a feeling of tiny MPV about the previous 2003-era MK2 generation version of this car, something that was carried over to this third generation model.
+It remains a tall car, with a vertical tail, a five-door-only shape and a large glass area, bigger than its predecessor (slightly longer, wider and taller) but sat upon the same wheelbase, so the roadway footprint remains basically unaltered.
+As for the friendly look, it's based upon what Fiat's designers call 'a squarical' theme, rounded rectangles in vogue everywhere from the headlamps to the front air intake, from the wheelarches to that trademark extra third rearward side window.
 The squarical touches continue on inside.
 You'll find them in the instrument binnacle, on the steering wheel boss, the ventilation controls on the centre console - even on the seats where embossed rounded squares are there to better help air circulate between your body and the backrest.
 The dashboard itself is enveloped in a colourful frame of your choosing with a roomy storage pocket in front of the front passenger supposed to evoke a nod towards original Eighties Panda motoring.
-Overall then, a cabin of much higher quality than before - far nicer indeed, than you'd expect a car of this class and price to provide.
-Storage for bigger items is taken care of by a 225-litre boot that's significantly bigger than before.
-As for rear seat passenger space, well thanks to slimmer seats, it's now better and perfectly adequate for a couple of fully-sized adults.
+Overall then, this is a cabin of reasonable quality given the affordable asking prices - far nicer indeed, than you'd expect a car of this class and price to provide.
+Storage for bigger items is taken care of by a 225-litre boot that's square and usefully shaped.
+As for rear seat passenger space, well thanks to the slim seats, it's perfectly adequate for a couple of fully-sized adults.